Florida Birding Tour Itinerary

 Day 5.
 Everglades

 We spend the day in the Everglades, Marjory Stoneman Douglas’s “River of Grass”.
 We travel from Royal Palms to Flamingo, the terminus of Everglades National Park’s main road.
-We stop at well-known sites such as Anhinga Trail, where conspicuous residents include Purple Gallinule, “Great White” Heron, and, appropriately, Anhinga, Mahogany Hammock with its diverse tropical hardwood trees and marvelous land snails, and Paurotis and Nine-mile Ponds for Mottled Duck, Wood Stork, Roseate Spoonbill and soaring Short-tailed Hawk.
-The mudflats at Flamingo host shorebirds and terns, including Marbled Godwit and Gull-billed Tern, and Eco Pond occasionally has Glossy and White Ibis, and possibly Black-necked Stilt.
+We stop at well-known sites such as Anhinga Trail, where conspicuous residents include Purple Gallinule, and, appropriately, Anhinga, Mahogany Hammock with its diverse tropical hardwood trees and marvelous land snails, and Paurotis and Nine-mile Ponds for Mottled Duck, Wood Stork, Roseate Spoonbill and soaring Short-tailed Hawk.
+The mudflats at Flamingo host shorebirds and terns, including Marbled Godwit, and Eco Pond occasionally has Glossy and White Ibis, and possibly Black-necked Stilt.
 We will also be on the watch for American Crocodile and West Indian Manatee.
 Our tally of birds could include many specialties of southern Florida - White-crowned Pigeon, Short-tailed and Swainson’s Hawks, Barred Owl, Swallow-tailed Kite and even Scissor-tailed Flycatcher.
 Night in Homestead.

 Day 6.
 Florida Keys